typedb/typedb-docs/10-query/01b-pattern-negation.md

 bird(X) :- penguin(X)
 ```

-We can capture this information in Graql terms:
+We can capture this information in Graql terms.
 Defining our little schema first:

 ```
 bird sub entity;